NietThijmen/Tavern/README.md

 # File tavern.
 A discord webhook alternative for storing your files.
 Fully customizable and easy to use.

+## Warning:
+this project is still in BETA & needs to be tested.
+It has been tested on macOS on an M2 macbook.

+If you have any issues report the issue in an issue or try to create a PR as I've only been using Golang for 3 months

 ## Installation
 1. Grab the latest release from the releases page & grab the executable for your system.